netcraftsmen/cfic/documentation/README.md

 https://www.ansible.com/blog/creating-custom-event-driven-ansible-source-plugins

-## Testing an event source outside of a runbook
+## Testing an event source outside of a rulebook

 You can test your event_source by running from a python interpreter.

 ~/cfic/cfic/collections/ansible_collections/netcraftsmen/kafka/plugins/event_source# python3 consumer.py

+## Ansible Config file

+You need to set the ENV variable for ansible-rulebook to locate the configuration file.

+export ANSIBLE_CONFIG=/root/cfic/cfic/playbooks/ansible.cfg

+>Note: do not use relative paths

 ## Splunk SOAR